openfl/lime/README.md

     lime rebuild windows
     lime rebuild tools

+While current Lime projects (and the Lime tools) use the standard Lime binary, by default, OpenFL uses the legacy Lime 1 binary when targeting native platforms.
+To rebuild Lime legacy, you can use the "legacy" define:

+    lime rebuild windows -Dlegacy

 You can build additional binaries, or rebuild binaries after making changes, using "lime rebuild":

     lime rebuild windows